WWARES/wwares.github.io/content/pages/resources.md

   * Documents and links used for training by Walla Walla County ARES.

 ### [Useful Links](/resources_useful)
-  * A general compilation of useful links that include ARES, general opertions, and local organizations.
+  * A general compilation of useful links that include ARES, general amateur interests, and local organizations.